top of page

 Gift Store & Makerspace

-The Center for Entrepreneurial Studies Storefront serves as a GIFT STORE open to the community and an internship site where our Youth Entrepreneurs (a.k.a.
+Our GIFT STORE open to the community and an internship site where our Youth Entrepreneurs (a.k.a.
 "Changemakers") intern and learn professional and business skills.
 Participants learn communication skills and customer service skills necessary to succeed in business.
 Learning is a process where making eye contact, white-glove service, professionalism, money handling, end-of-day reporting, and more are learned through modeling, feedback, and training.

 Our MAKERSPACE is where products are developed and branded by Youth (and an occasional adult.)
 We have various tools such as computers, printers, hand tools, a Glowforge, a Cricut, and a 3D printer available.
 Included in the Makerspace are business desks and equipment so that participants can become familiar with the office settings and what would typically take place in a business environment.
 Students have access to barcoding equipment to make SKUs for their products and worksheets to complete purchase orders when they enter their inventory into the point-of-sale system.
 Students must know their product(s), "Cost of Goods Sold," and retail prices before merchandising and selling their product in the Gift Store.